-Driving on a suspended license in Colorado under CRS 42-2-138 is typically a class A traffic infraction carrying $15 to $100 in fines.
-But driving on a license suspended due to DUI is a class 2 misdemeanor traffic offense punishable by 10 days to 2 years of jail and $500 to $3,000 in fines.
+In Colorado, driving on a suspended license is generally a class A traffic infraction with $15 to $100 in fines but no actual jail time.
+However, if your suspension was due to a DUI, then you can be charged with a class 2 misdemeanor traffic offense that carries 10 days to 90 days of jail and $150 to $300 in fines.

 In this article, our Denver Colorado criminal defense attorneys discuss: